-If you are registering as a Sennie or are a Sennie and need a new Enhanced DBS please reach out to firstname.lastname@example.org and ensure you sign up to the update service as soon as you receive your certificate
+If you are registering as a Sennie or if you are already a Sennie and require a new Enhanced DBS check, please contact firstname.lastname@example.org.
+Additionally, it is important to sign up for the update service as soon as you receive your certificate.

 I am not on the DBS update system, can I still accept a role through SENNIES?

-Whilst we can register you to apply for our roles, if you accept a role through SENNIES you MUST be on the DBS update service.
-If you are not, you will need to obtain a new DBS and join the update service (within 14 days of receiving your certificate), prior to your start date.
+Although we can assist you with the registration process for our roles, it is essential that if you accept a position through SENNIES, you are enrolled in the DBS update service.
+If you are not already a member, you will be required to obtain a new DBS check and join the update service within 14 days of receiving your certificate, prior to your start date.

-This is so your employer can check your DBS status at any time during your employment.
-If you are not on the update serve then your DBS is only clear up until the day you received it.
-You could commit a crime the next day and without the update service your employer wouldn't know.
+Being on the DBS update service allows your employer to check your DBS status at any point during your employment.
+If you are not enrolled in the update service, your DBS clearance is valid only up until the day it was issued.
+This means that any criminal activities committed after that day would go unnoticed by your employer without the update service.

 Do you help with negotiations and contracts